afrozchakure/Python-Games/README.md

 4. to_do_list.py --> The goal was to create a simple "To do list" to keep track of the jobs you need to finish.
 The program has been designed using the Tkinter module (Standard GUI Library for Python).

     This To-do-List program can perform jobs such as Adding Tasks, Deleting tasks, Sorting the tasks (Either in Ascending or Descending order), Displaying a Random Task, and Displaying the total no. of tasks currently stored in the To-do-List.

+5. Space_Invader --> The Space_Invaders is a classic arcade game.
+The goal is to defeat wave after wave of descending aliens with a horizontally moving laser to earn as many points as possible.
+     The player can maneuver the battleship using arrow key 'up', 'down', 'left' and 'right' and can fire bullets using spacebar.
+     Each time the bullet hits the enemy, the enemy is destroyed and the player gets a point.
+     I have added sounds for bullet fire and the bullet hitting the enemy.